Albrtito/ObsidianNotes/02-Atomic/1739552040 - DB Relational Statics.md

 This part is really the worst part of computer science, the client.
 The way to go with this is to **SEPARE ALL THE STATEMENT IN IMPLICIT AND EXPLICIT CONSTRAINTS FROM THE START**
 This is really important as it really explains you what is a possible thing to do and what is just not realistically.

+**Explicit semantic assumption:**
+The directly derived information from the client

 **Implicit semantics are those that can be derived from the model** (the semantics u had in mind but where not told during the statement)